Our Services

 Because many people don't remember their episodes, input from a bed partner or family member can be very helpful.

-If you're experiencing these confusing wake-up episodes and want to understand what might be causing them, Ubie's free AI-powered Sleep Disorder Symptom Checker can help you identify potential causes and determine whether you should seek medical evaluation.
+If you're experiencing confusing wake-up episodes and want to better understand what might be happening, you can use Ubie's free AI-powered Sleep Disorder symptom checker to explore potential causes and get personalized guidance on whether medical evaluation is needed.

 Treatment focuses on addressing the underlying cause.